integrated-land-simulator/model_description/descript/lake.md

 First, let us consider the lake albedo.
 The lake level $\alpha_{Lk(d,b)}$, $b=1,2,3$ represent the visible, near-infrared, and infrared wavelength bands, respectively.
 Also, $d=1,2$ represents direct and scattered light, respectively.
 The albedo for the visible bands are calculated in `SUBROUTINE:[LAKEALB]`, supposing ice-free conditions.
 The albedo for near-infrared is set to same as the visible one.
 The albedo for infrared is uniformly set to a constant value.

-When lake ice is present, the albedo ($\alpha_{Lk}$) is modified to take into account the ice concentration $R_{IcLk}$.
+When lake ice is present, the albedo is modified to take into account the ice concentration.

 $$
 	{\alpha_{Lk}'} = \alpha_{Lk} + (\alpha_{IcLk}-\alpha_{Lk}) R_{IcLk}
 $$

-where $\alpha_{IcLk}$ is the lake ice albedo.
+where $\alpha_{IcLk}$ is the lake ice albedo, and $R_{IcLk}$ is the lake ice concentation, respectively.
 In addition, we want to consider the albedo change due to snow cover.
-Assuming that the snow albedo depends on the surface temperature ($T_s$), we can calculate a function $F(T_s)$ below.
+Assuming that the snow albedo depends on the skin temperature, we can calculate a function $F$ below.

 $$
 	F(T_s) = \frac{T_s-T_m^{min}}{T_m^{max}-T_m^{min}} \quad,\quad (0 \le F(T_s)\le 1)
 $$

+where $T_s$ is the skin temperature, and $T_m^{min}$ and $T_m^{max}$ are the minimum and the minimum temperature for the albedo change, respectively.

-The snow cover albedo can be taken into account using
+Then, the albedo can be modified by

 $$
 	{\alpha_{Lk}''} = \alpha_{Lk(1,b)} + (\alpha_{SnLk(2,b)}-\alpha_{SnLk(1,b)})F(T_s)
 $$

-and the snow coverage $R_{SnLk}$

 $$
 	\alpha_{Lk} = {\alpha_{Lk}'} +(\alpha_{Lk}''-\alpha_{Lk}')R_{SnLk}
 $$

+where the $\alpha_{SnLk(d,b)}$ is the snow albedo covering the lake, and $R_{SnLk}$ is the snow coverage, respectively.

 Second, let us consider the lake surface roughness.
-The roughnesses of for momentum, heat and vapor are calculated in `SUBROUTINE:[LAKEZ0F]`, based on Miller et al. (1992), same with COCO-OGCM (Hasumi, 2015), supposing the ice-free conditions, the modified.
+The roughnesses of for momentum, heat and vapor are calculated in `SUBROUTINE:[LAKEZ0F]`, based on [Miller et al. (1992)](https://www.sciencedirect.com/science/article/pii/S1359029497800489), same with COCO-OGCM ([Hasumi 2015](https://ccsr.aori.u-tokyo.ac.jp/~hasumi/COCO/coco4.pdf)), supposing the ice-free conditions, then modified.

-When lake ice is present, each roughness is modified to take into account the ice concentration $R_{IcLk}$.
+When lake ice is present, each roughness is modified to take into account the lake ice concentration ($R_{IcLk}$)

 $$
 	{z_{Lk0}'} = z_{Lk0} + (R_{IcLk} -z_{Lk0}) R_{IcLk}
 $$

+where $z_{Lk0}$ is surface roughness.

-Then, taking into account the snow coverage $R_{SnLk}$, we can express it as
+Then, taking into account the snow coverage ($R_{SnLk})$, we can express it as

 $$
 	{z_{Lk0}} = {z_{Lk0}'} + (R_{SnLk} - {z_{Lk0}'}) R_{SnLk}